Formatter

 absolute: true, // ...from the beginning of the line

-Below is an extract of a help message produced with the above configuration:
+Below is an excerpt of a help message produced with the above configuration:

 1